Skip to main content

 You have the following options:

-• If any file is selected in the list of versions (not necessarily the latest version), then the button under the list is labelled Start working on this file.
+• If any file is selected in the list of versions (not necessarily the latest version), then the button under the list is labelled Start working on selected file.
 Clicking the button will load the selected version into the application for further editing.

 • Regardless of availability and selection of versions in the list, you can use commands called by the ‘+’ button under the list: